Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 ***********************************

 In BALSAMIC, various bioinfo tools are integrated for reporting somatic and germline variants.
-Also, the choice of these tools differs between the type of analysis,
-eg: `Target Genome Analysis (TGA)` or analysis of `Whole Genome Sequencing (WGS)`.
+Also, the choice of these tools differs between the type of analysis, e.g.: `Target Genome Analysis (TGA)` or analysis of `Whole Genome Sequencing (WGS)`.
 Various filters (Pre-call and Post-call filtering) are applied at different levels to report high-confidence variant calls.

 **Pre-call filtering** is where the variant-calling tool decides not to add a variant to the VCF file if the default filters of the variant-caller did not pass the filter criteria.
 The set of default filters differs between the various variant-calling algorithms.